WHALES: A Multi-Agent Scheduling Dataset for Enhanced Cooperation in Autonomous Driving: Experiments

 \subsection{Agent Scheduling}

-As shown in Fig. \ref{scheduling_process}, in a typical scheduling task, the ego vehicle selects an agent from the candidate cooperative agents in unicast communication setting for raw-level fusion.
-In scenarios involving $M$ agents, there are $2^M$ possible combinations of sensory inputs.
-Iterating over all possible combinations during the training phase is infeasible, making the selection of effective training and testing policies of CP models a non-trivial task.
-We present experiments conducted to evaluate various scheduling policies for training and inference in cooperative perception models.
-Models are trained under difference scheduling policies with the same model settings.
+As illustrated in Fig.~\ref{scheduling_process}, agent scheduling involves the ego agent selecting a candidate agent via unicast communication for raw-level fusion.
+In a scenario with \(N\) agents, there exist \(2^N\) possible combinations of sensory inputs.
+Exhaustively iterating over all configurations during training is computationally infeasible, making the design of efficient training and inference policies a key challenge in cooperative perception.
+We evaluate a range of scheduling strategies using VoxelNeXt \cite{chen2023voxenext} as the model backbone.

-The \textbf{Full Communication} algorithm allows the ego agent to acquire point clouds from all other agents, representing an idealistic scenario and serving as the upper bound of perception performance, while \textbf{No Fusion} method corresponds to the lower bound.
-The \textbf{Closest Agent} algorithm, a more straightforward approach, selects the nearest agent without relying on any historical information.
-Other algorithms leverage historical rewards when performing scheduling.
-The \textbf{Historical Best} algorithm selects the candidate vehicle that provided the highest number of bounding boxes in ego vehicle's range in the last frame.
-This can be implemented via a hand-shaking mechanism: the ego agent sends its location to the candidates, who then calculate the reward based on their historical results and return it to the ego agent.

-The results of these experiments are presented in Table \ref{scheduling_50/100m}.
-In this table, each row corresponds to the scheduling policy used during the inference procedure, while each column corresponds to the same scheduling policy applied during the training procedure.
-The single-agent scheduling section includes the performances of various policies that ego vehicle selects a single candidate agent for cooperation, while the multi-agent scheduling refers to the algorithms involving the scheduling of two or more agents in CP.

-The results show that Historical Best and MASS\cite{jia2023mass}, trained under Single Random agent scheduling policy, deliver the best performance in object detection for single-agent scheduling at both 50m and 100m.
-Note that some inference results using MASS\cite{jia2023mass} and Historical Best are identical due to their similarity in utilizing historical agent it has cooperated with.
-The difference is that in MASS\cite{jia2023mass}, ego agent does not require handshakes to schedule, therefore, it only records the last agent it has cooperated with, while in Historical Best, the ego agent requires handshakes to schedule and thus, it can record all the historical agents it has cooperated with.

-In the multi-agent scheduling results, Full Communication outperforms all other training strategies except No Fusion.
-This is because the model is trained in a stand-alone perception setting, and providing significantly more data during inference will overwhelm the model, introducing noise and leading to a drop in performance.

-The scheduling policy plays a less impactful role when the number of candidates is limited to one or two vehicles in most existing datasets.
-However, it becomes crucial in our dataset, which features a large number of agents.
-While most previous datasets focus on CP between a given pair or combination of intelligent agents, our dataset emphasizes on optimizing the scheduling problem in CP.
-Stochastic training policies outperform deterministic ones by generating more diversified inputs and generalizing better within limited training epochs, regardless of inference policies.
-Our experimental results show that cooperation and scheduling are of great importance when the detection range increases.
+The \textbf{Full Communication} strategy allows the ego agent $E$ to aggregate bounding boxes from all $N$ candidate agents $\mathcal{C}=\{C_1,...,C_N\}$, representing an upper bound on perception performance: